-The natural habitat for the Goffin's cockatoo is the Tanimbar islands of Indonesia.
-They enjoy the tropical forests of Larat, Selaru, and Yamdena in the Maluku province and can be found in New Guinea as well.
+The natural habitat for the Goffin's cockatoo is the Tanimbar Islands of Indonesia.
+Their habitat includes the tropical forests of Larat, Selaru, and Yamdena in the Maluku province.
+They can be found in New Guinea as well.

-A loss of habitat and trapping for the pet trade has left this species threatened in the wild and they are under protected status.
-For this reason, you will need a permit from the Convention on International Trade in Endangered Species (CITES) to keep one as a pet.
-This is used to prove that the bird was not an illegally trapped wild animal.
+A loss of habitat and trapping for the pet trade has left this species threatened in the wild; they are a protected species.
+To keep one as a pet, you need a permit from the Convention on International Trade in Endangered Species (CITES).
+The permit certifies that the bird was captive-bred and not an illegally trapped wild animal.

 Goffin's cockatoos have a reputation for being very social and affectionate.
-They are playful, inquisitive, and active birds that require plenty of interaction and attention from their owners.
-They may be one of the smaller cockatoos but they have a big bird personality and are quite fun-loving and gregarious.
+They are playful, curious, and active birds.
+They may be one of the smaller cockatoos, but they have a big bird personality and are quite fun-loving and gregarious.

-In fact, one study put Goffin's to the test and found them to have extraordinary problem-solving skills when it came to mechanics.
-Ten birds were tested on various interlocking devices and most were able to figure out the puzzles after just one failed attempt.
-Some required a demonstration from humans or another bird while others got it on their own.
+A scientific study put Goffin's to the test and found them to have extraordinary problem-solving skills when it came to mechanics.
+Ten birds were tested on various interlocking devices, and most figured out the puzzles after just one failed attempt.
+Some required a demonstration from humans, while another bird figured it out on its own.